deep-learning-mit/staging/_posts/2023-11-05-neural-PDEs-long-time-dynamics.md

   }
 ---

-## Partial differential equations and numerical methods
+## Partial differential equations
 At the continuum level, spatiotemporal physical phenomena such as reaction-diffusion processes and wave propagations can be described by partial differential equations (PDEs).
 By modeling PDEs, we can understand the complex dynamics of and relationships between parameters across space and time, particularly at the mesoscale.
 However, PDEs usually do not have analytical solutions and are often solved numerically using methods such as the finite difference, finite volume, and finite element methods <d-cite key="LoggMardalEtAl2012"></d-cite>.
-For example, the finite element method (FEM) approximates PDE solutions by first discretizing a sample domain into a mesh of interconnected elements and then solving a system of equations iteratively given a set of boundary conditions, initial conditions, and material properties. **In my project, I will first briefly introduce established methods of numerically solving PDEs.** A popular PDE is the Navier-Stokes equation that describes the dynamics of viscous fluids, an example PDE below is the 2D Navier-Stokes equation for viscous and incompressible fluid in vorticity form and I will use its numerical solutions as training data for my project.
+For example, the finite element method (FEM) approximates PDE solutions by first discretizing a sample domain into a mesh of interconnected elements and then solving a system of equations iteratively given a set of boundary conditions, initial conditions, and material properties.

+The Navier-Stokes equation describes the dynamics of viscous fluids.
+For example, the PDE below is for viscous and incompressible fluid in vorticity form.
+The solution data were from the original paper<d-cite key="li2020fourier"></d-cite> where the equation is for a sampled initial condition, a constant forcing term, and periodic boundary conditions.
+The problem was solved with a pseudospectral method using a 1e-4 time step with the Crank-Nicolson scheme.

 $$
 \begin{gather}